fgfobdpqjs/EatKunGai1/README_EN.md

 7. JSEncrypt ([Website](https://travistidwell.com/jsencrypt) [GitHub](https://github.com/travist/jsencrypt) [License: MIT license](https://raw.githubusercontent.com/travist/jsencrypt/refs/heads/master/LICENSE.txt))

+## Disclaimer

+This game has no association with 蔡徐坤 or his management team and is for entertainment purposes only.

 ## Others

 This project is licensed under the [BSD 3-Clause License](https://raw.githubusercontent.com/fgfobdpqjs/EatKunGai1/refs/heads/main/LICENSE).
 When using this project, please acknowledge the original author and do not publish under the original author's name.